Bump Hadley: Washington Senators

-Hadley made his major league debut on April 30, 1926 against the New York Yankees.
+Hadley made his major league debut on April 30, 1926, against the New York Yankees.
 In 3 innings of relief, Hadley gave up 6 hits, 2 walks, and 4 earned runs.
 Hadley was demoted to the Birmingham Barons, where he posted a 14–7 record with a 3.83 earned-run average.
 In the spring of 1927, Hadley contracted mumps, which led him receiving the nickname "Bumps" (later shortened to "Bump").
 He became the team's #3 starter that year and compiled a 14–6 record with a 2.85 ERA.
 In 1928, Hadley missed several weeks due to appendicitis.
 He finished the season with a 12–13 record and a 3.54 ERA.
 On September 3, 1928, he surrendered Ty Cobb's final career hit.
 Hadley struggled in 1929, going 6–16 with a 5.62 ERA.
 He improved the following year with a 15–11 record.
 In 1931, Senators Manager Walter Johnson elected to use Hadley as a starter for home games only, as he felt that Hadley did not do well on the road.
 Hadley made a league leading 55 appearances that season (11 starts and 44 relief appearances).
 He went 11–10, with an improved ERA of 3.06.
 He also tallied seven saves.
 That season, Yankees manager Joe McCarthy offered Tony Lazzeri to the Senators for Hadley and infielder Jackie Hayes.
 The trade did not take place, however, as Clark Griffith wanted Buddy Myer instead of Hayes.
 Instead, Hadley was traded to the Chicago White Sox after the season with Hayes and Sad Sam Jones for John Kerr and Carl Reynolds.

 St. Louis Browns

 After making three appearances for the White Sox, Hadley was traded to the St. Louis Browns for Red Kress.
-Hadley finished the 1932 season and the American League leader in losses (21), earned runs allowed (149), walks (171), and hit batters (8).
+Hadley finished the 1932 season as the American League leader in losses (21), earned runs allowed (149), walks (171), and hit batters (8).
 In 1933, Hadley went 15–20 with a 3.92 ERA while pitching a league-leading 3162/3 innings.
 He finished the following season with a 10–16 record.